Lanterns glowing, children are out for a special November treat

 Another special treat awaits the children at home: the Weckmann!
 This is a sweet bread roll shaped like a man, similar to a gingerbread man.
 Typically the Weckmann has raisin eyes and a white clay pipe in his mouth, and is sold at any bakery or, even better, made at home by mom.
-Children enjoy the shape of the the treat as well as the taste!
-Check out the recipe for homemade Weckmann here!
+Children enjoy the shape of the the treat as well as the taste, and may enjoy decorating their own Weckman as well.
+Try out our recipe for homemade Weckmänner.

 Duck, Duck… Goose!

-Besides the Weckmann, the other classic food of St. Martin’s Day is the goose!
 Legend has it that, while in hiding, St. Martin was betrayed by geese squawking.
 He had hidden in a stall in order to avoid being appointed Bishop of Tours, and in revenge for the betrayal St. Martin ate a goose.
 However, there is another very good reason that the first goose of the season is eaten on St. Martin’s Day.
-They are simply ready for harvesting at this time of the year.
-Moreover, the eggs and fat were historically used for baking.
+Geese are simply ready for harvesting at this time of the year.
+Moreover, their eggs and fat were traditionally used in baking.
 Additionally, the feathers were used for pillows and featherbeds and to create a sort of Christmas tree!

 Roast goose frequently appears on menus all over Germany, and with good reason.
 Its dark, delicious and tender meat cooks to a light crispness on the outside.
 Meanwhile, the rich and crispy skin means that the flesh bastes itself.
 A tasty liver pate and rye breadcrumb stuffing make wonderful sides.
-For a special side dish, try adding halved fresh peaches baked and glazed with sugar and red currant onto the goose.
-You’ll fin our recipe for this delicious roast goose here!
+For a special presentation, try adding halved fresh peaches baked and glazed with sugar and red currant onto the goose, as shown in these delicious roast goose recipes.